Next Course Starts September 2023

 This post graduate course offers a very flexible approach to your studies.
-It is offered entirely online OR, when our venues begin to open after the lockdown you will have these options:
+It is offered entirely online OR you will have these options:

 - Attend Samye Ling in person